PhillNo/Rope/README.md

 # Rope

 A Rope data structure which will serve as the underlying implementation of a string class.
+It will act as a drop-in replacement for std::string.

 The benefits of a Rope will be that